Wacom-Developer/sdk-for-ink-android/GETTING-STARTED.md

 # Getting Started

-## Android Development environment
+## Android Development Environment

+The WILL SDK for Ink requires the following:

+- Android Studio 3.4.
-The WILL SDK for Ink requires the Android SDK - API Level 15 or above.
+- The WILL SDK for Ink (v3.0) requires the Android SDK - API Level 15 or above.

 ## Download the SDK